-Ljubljana the capital of Slovenia is one of the smallest in Europe with a population below 300 000.
-Also, the city by area is pretty small and luckily most of the sights are around the centrum.
-So it’s possible to see most of it within one day when visiting Ljubljana.
-What to do and see in one day in Ljubljana?
+Ljubljana, the capital of Slovenia, is one of the smallest in Europe with a population of under 300,000.
+The city is compact in area, and fortunately, most of the attractions are centered around the city core.
+Thus, seeing most of it in just one day is feasible when visiting Ljubljana.
+So, what can you do and see in a day in Ljubljana?

 What to do and see in Ljubljana in one day

-Ljubljana is a small charming capital with the highlights of well-preserved medieaval old-town, a castle with panoramic views over the city and some interesting bridges.
+Ljubljana is a charming, small capital featuring a well-preserved medieval old town, a castle offering panoramic city views, and several intriguing bridges.

 1. Climb up to Ljubljana Castle

-It’s located right in the heart of the city and basically, it’s the first thing that is seen afar when strolling around the capital.
-It’s atop of the Castle hill with panoramic views almost 360 degrees.
-A relatively small hike starts near Vodnik Monument.
-Within minutes from Ovinki trail to the top of the castle area.
-When you reach the top of the hill you will have magnificent views of the city and to surrounding mountains.
+Located right in the heart of the city, the first thing you notice from a distance when wandering around the capital.
+It sits atop Castle Hill, offering nearly 360-degree panoramic views.
+A relatively short hike begins near the Vodnik Monument.
+Within minutes, the Ovinki trail leads to the top of the castle area.
+Once you reach the summit, you’ll be treated to magnificent views of the city and the surrounding mountains.

 Wandering around the castle and enjoying the city landscape from the viewpoint is free.
-However when visiting castle rooms and towers, then there are some additional fees.
-There are different variations of tickets, depending on what to see in Ljubljana Castle.
-Fees are in-between 10 to 13 euros per adult.
-Additional information about different tickets is found here.
-It’s for sure the main place to visit when being one day in Ljubljana.
+However, if you wish to visit the castle rooms and towers, there are additional fees.
+Ticket prices vary depending on what you want to see in Ljubljana Castle.
+More information about the different ticket options can be found here.
+Without a doubt, it’s the primary attraction to visit when spending a day in Ljubljana.

 2. People watch at Preseren Square

-It’s located in the main square in the center of the city.
-The starting point to go particularly anywhere in that city.
-In the square will be seen Franciscan Church, Triple Bridge, the Castle, Ljubljanica River, Prešeren Monument, and of course the old town.
-It’s hard to miss that place while strolling around one day in Ljubljana.
+Located in the main square at the city’s center, it’s the starting point for virtually any destination in the city.
+In the square, you’ll find the Franciscan Church, Triple Bridge, the Castle, Ljubljanica River, Prešeren Monument, and, of course, the old town.
+It’s nearly impossible to miss this spot while spending a day in Ljubljana.

 3. Seek the skyscaper – Nebotičnik

-13 floors and 70 meters high Nebotičnik is a Slovenian Skyscraper.
-It’s one of the most prominent buildings and landmarks in Ljubljana.
-By the time it was built (in 1933) it was the highest building in the Kingdom of Yugoslavia.
-Right now it hosts shops on the first floors, then some business offices next floors, residential floors and on the last floors restaurants.
+Standing at 70 meters with 13 floors, Nebotičnik is a prominent skyscraper in Slovenia.
+It’s one of the most distinguished buildings and landmarks in Ljubljana.
+When it was constructed in 1933, it was the tallest building in the Kingdom of Yugoslavia.
+Currently, the first few floors house shops, followed by business offices and residential units.
+Restaurants occupy the top floors.

 4. Cross the Dragon Bridge